A downloadable party game for Windows, macOS, and Linux

 - Pit stops to apply more pancake batter and replace missing wheels

-- Cars can be broken apart when abandoned
+- Cars can be broken apart after all wheels are lost

 - 4 cars per race (run to your trucks to launch your next car)

 - Tesla Shields™ (can't have drivers being hit and injured as they run for their next car, can we?)

 - Tesla Shields™ (worth mentioning again because the counter force can be very bad for the car that hits one)

 - Le Mans starts (well, more of a cute feature than chaos-making)